The 2021 Budget speech for the 2021-22 financial year was delivered on Tuesday, 11 May 2021.

 - Medicare Levy low income thresholds annual CPI adjustment (the usual annual adjustment).

 - the law will be changed to introduce greater clarity to tax residency rules for individuals, by relying primarily on a “bright line” test of 183 days or more physical presence as the basis of tax residency.
-Secondary criteria will be measurable and objective.
+Secondary criteria are to be measurable and objective.
 Timing: To have effect from the first income year after the date of Royal Assent of the enabling legislation.

 - the requirement to exclude the first $250 of deductions in the calculation of self-education expenses is to be removed.
 Timing: With effect from the first income year after the date of Royal Assent of the enabling legislation.